 Myth #3: Everything can go down the garbage disposer.

-There are many foods that should not go down the drain, even if you have a garbage disposer.
+Many foods should not go down the drain, even if you have a garbage disposer.
 Your garbage disposal can’t handle food such as stringy vegetables that twist around the disposal or pasta and rice that will bloat in the pipes.
 Ultimately, sending these foods down the disposer will lead to a drain clog, which may require the help of a professional plumber.
 Bones and any kind of meat grease can also cause huge problems, so please proceed with caution!

 Call 3 Mountains Plumbing with your questions today!